 In essence, cancer taught me what matters in life and ultimately helped me find myself.

 When someone asks me to describe myself, I now end my elevator pitch with Breast Cancer Survivor — three words I never thought I’d use to describe myself, three words that define who I’ve become, three words that encompass my newfound purpose, three words that embody what I’ve been through, and three words that I proudly represent.

 How would you describe yourself?”

 This story was submitted to Love What Matters by Michelle Kang from New York, NY.
-You can follow their journey on Instagram and their blog.
+You can follow their journey on Instagram.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.